Derek S. Tan, Ph.D.

-For diversity-oriented synthesis, Dr. Tan’s lab uses structural motifs found in biologically active natural products as attractive starting points for library design.
+In the area of diversity-oriented synthesis, Tan’s lab uses structural motifs found in biologically active natural products as starting points for library design.
 At the core of these efforts is the development of new synthetic routes to provide flexible, efficient, systematic access to these structures.
-The resulting libraries access distinct regions of chemical space compared to conventional drug-like libraries and are screened against a wide range of targets.
+The resulting libraries access distinct regions of chemical space compared to conventional drug-like libraries and are screened against a wide range of biological targets.

 In the area of rational drug design, Tan’s lab designs natural product-based sulfonyladenosine inhibitors of adenylation enzymes, a mechanistic superfamily implicated in a wide range of biological processes.
 Leveraging structural and mechanistic information, they have developed new antibiotic lead compounds that inhibit enzymes required for bacterial virulence and semisynthetic protein inhibitors of ubiquitin-family E1 activating enzymes that have revealed dramatic active site remodeling during catalysis.

 Tan is the director in the Tri-Institutional Ph.D.
 Program in Chemical Biology based at Memorial Sloan Kettering Cancer Center.